-- 1. SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS).
-You should print a copy of the syllabus to bring with you to class.
+- 1. SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS) and on the Parks and Recreation website under the Learning/Training Section.
 Your copy of this syllabus is an important part of your training experience and should be brought with you to training.
-Read it before you arrive and review it following the program along with material you received at training. - 2.
-PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
+Read it before you arrive and review it following the program along with material you received at training. - PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
 You are responsible for all reading assignments in preparation for classroom sessions.
 Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources.
-(Pre-training assignments are listed in the "Training Attendance Requirements" section.)

 3. TRAVEL: Arrange your travel to and from the training through your District or Office.
 (No reimbursement for travel expense - including per diem costs - will be approved for travel not specifically authorized in advance by the District Superintendent.)
 Individuals may claim reimbursement for incidental expenses incurred as outlined in DAM 0410.6.
-The Mott Training Center does not have the capability to provide transportation to/from Monterey Airport.
+The Mott Training Center does not have the capability to provide transportation to/from Monterey airport.

-The cost of your travel (air fare, mileage, rental car, etc.) is paid by your District or Office to and from the location of the training.
+The cost of your travel (airfare, mileage, rental car, etc.) is paid by your District or Office to and from the location of the training.

 4. HOUSING: Housing will be assigned to you on a shared-room basis and will be available from 3:00 p.m. on the date of arrival to 12:00 noon on the date of departure.
 The Department provides your room and board expenses at the Mott Training Center only.
 No per diem allowance will be authorized for living off-grounds.
 This does not preclude living off-grounds at your own expense.
-Please advise the Department Training Officer no later than one week before your scheduled arrival if you plan to live off-grounds.
+Advise the Department Training Specialist no later than two weeks before your scheduled arrival if you plan to live off-grounds.
 No animals are permitted in Asilomar housing.
-In the event of an emergency, staff must know your room assignment, therefore, you may not switch rooms without staff approval.
+In the event of an emergency, staff must know your room assignment; therefore, you may not switch rooms without staff approval.
 Overnight guests are not allowed in the buildings unless registered beforehand at the front desk in Asilomar's Administration Building.
 Quiet hour for lodge living areas is 10:00 p.m.

-Please Note: You may be assigned a room at a motel while attending training.
+Note: You may be assigned a room at a motel while attending training.
 If so you may be asked to present a valid credit or debit card while checking in to your room.
-Many motels require a credit card to cover charges incurred such as telephone calls, damages to rooms and/or furnishings, fees to clean rooms that have been smoked in that are not designated as smoking rooms, etc. Please be prepared to handle this appropriately.
+Many motels require a credit card to cover charges incurred such as telephone calls, damages to rooms and/or furnishings, fees to clean rooms that have been smoked in that are not designated as smoking rooms, etc. Be prepared to handle this appropriately.

 5. ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Specialist assigned to the course requesting to remove the participant.
-If you do not need lodging or must change or cancel your reservation for lodging, you must contact the Mott Training Center or Training Specialist assigned to the course at least 72 hours prior to your date of arrival.
-Lodging, registration, and associated fees will be charged to the employee's District or Section/Office if a training cancellation is received with less than 72 hours notice.
+If you do not need lodging or must change or cancel your reservation for lodging, you must contact the Mott Training Center or Training Specialist assigned to the course at least 2 weeks prior to your date of arrival.
+Lodging, registration, and associated fees will be charged to the employee's District or Section/Office if a training cancellation is received with less than two weeks' notice.

-The Mott Training Center is committed to ensuring that the reservation that has been made for you is accurate and needed.
+The Training Section is committed to ensuring that the reservation that has been made for you is accurate and needed.